Carnewas at Bedruthan from the bus stop

 At the bottom of the steps you'll find a viewing area overlooking the beach.
 Please note the beach stairs are closed due to a cliff fall and there is currently no access to Bedruthan beach.
 Continue up the stone steps to re-join the coast path, with views of the beach and stacks to the left.

 Some believe that the origin of the name stems from the legend of a giant named Bedruthan who used the stacks as stepping stones across the beach.
-Others think that the name came about because of the staircase, which currently provides access to the beach.
-A somewhat challenging descent down the steep steps is rewarded by your arrival at a beautiful beach.
-NB: It is unsafe to bathe at any time and be aware of the risk of being cut off by the tide.
+Others think that the name came about because of the staircase which provided access to the beach (currently closed due to a rock fall).

 Continue along the coast path, past the earthworks of Redcliff Castle towards Park Head, eventually walking through a tamarisk hedge.
 Go through a kissing gate and then continue straight on, with the hedge on the right.